ucsd-cse131-s18/ucsd-cse131-s18.github.io/pa0/index.md

     | Node(s, left, right) -> ...
 ```

-Now we can ask what the preorder traversal should yield in the case of a leaf
+Now we can ask what the inorder traversal should yield in the case of a leaf
 of the tree (or an empty tree altogether).
 In this case, that ought to be an
 empty string.
 So the `Leaf` case should be filled in with `""`.
 How
 about for `Node`s?
 We know an inorder traversal should have the elements